dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 [info]: DBOS Admin Server is running at http://localhost:3001
 ```

 To see that your application is working, visit this URL in your browser: [http://localhost:3000/greeting/Mike](http://localhost:3000/greeting/Mike).
 You should see the message `Greetings, Mike!`.
 If you replace Mike with a different name, your application will greet that name instead.

-The key to this code is the [`@GetApi`](../api-reference/decorators#getapi) decorator, which tells DBOS to serve the `Greeting` function from HTTP GET requests to the `/greeting` endpoint.
-To learn more about HTTP serving in DBOS, see [our guide](../tutorials/http-serving-tutorial).
+To learn more about HTTP serving in DBOS, see [HTTP Serving Tutorial](../tutorials/http-serving-tutorial).

 ## Creating Database Tables

-Let's create a database table to record greetings.
+Let's make a database table to record greetings.
 In DBOS, we recommend managing database tables using [schema migrations](https://en.wikipedia.org/wiki/Schema_migration).
-By default, we use [Knex](https://knexjs.org/) to manage migrations, but also support other tools including [TypeORM](https://typeorm.io/) and [Prisma](https://www.prisma.io/).
+By default, we use [Knex](../tutorials/using-knex.md#schema-management) to manage migrations, but also support other tools including [TypeORM](../tutorials/using-typeorm.md#schema-management) and [Prisma](../tutorials/using-prisma.md#schema-management).
 To create a new migration file, run the following command:

 ```
 npx knex migrate:make greetings